afroradiohead/codespark-code-interview/README.md

 2. Use SASS for the css compilation
 3. Host on AWS Beanstalk
 4. Tidy up the frontend code
+5. Tidy up design
-5. Add a few functional tests
+6. Add a few functional tests